lukaspj/Torque3D-Tutorials/Git-Tutorial/Git-Tutorial.md

 (if you have a branch merged with the branch you are working on it gets a little more complicated than that, but I will assume you wont have a branch merged with your working branch)

 ## Remove a range of commits ##
-If you want to remove the commits themselves and not just revert the repository to an earlier stage (e.g. to make a clean PullRequest with just 1 commit), then you will use `git rebase -i`.
+If you want to remove the commits themselves and not just revert the repository to an earlier stage (e.g. to make a clean Pull Request with just 1 commit), then you will use `git rebase -i`.
 E.g.

     git rebase -i HEAD~2